5.3 Proceeds of Crime

 When certain conditions are met, alternatives to partial forfeiture are possible, in particular, the immediate payment of a sum of money equivalent to forfeiture.
 This amount is not a fine but should be considered offence-related property in lieu of partial forfeiture.
 Another option is selling the property by way of judicial sale prior to forfeiture and considering the proceeds of sale in lieu of the real property.
 The proportionality criterion would then apply to the sum of money, and Crown counsel could request a partial forfeiture.

 The HCG manages the Integrated Proceeds of Crime initiative.
-It decides on the strategic direction of the initiative within the Public Prosecution Service of Canada (PPSC), coordinates proceeds of crime matters and participates in the development of prosecution policies.
+It decides on the strategic direction of the initiative within the PPSC, coordinates proceeds of crime matters and participates in the development of prosecution policies.

 HCG counsel are also resource persons who provide advice on a range of proceeds of crime, money laundering, offence-related property and other related issues.